 A 50th runner, Carole Williamson, attempted to finish, but made a wrong turn that led to her dropping after about 40 miles of running on the day.
 Carole ended up at Camp Todd, on the opposite side of the Little Bald peak from the finish line area in the TWOT lot.
 Two runners - and only two this year, which is amazing! - chose the Party Route at the final aid station, and logged roughly 26 miles by running down Tilghman Road from that Grooms Ridge trailhead.
 Lisa Sidel ended up completing her first “trail marathon” as a result; her time of 8:00 is an approximation, as she finished roughly 20 minutes ahead of the other marathoner on this day, Chris Melvin.

-Congratulations to all the race participants!
+Congratulations to all the run participants!
 And a big Thank You to ALL of this year’s coterie of volunteers:

 - Course Markings - Vince Bowman and Jack Broaddus